Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

 #### AndroidMainifest.xml  Definitions (IMPORTANT)
-For correct flow of the SDK , add the folowing line in your `AndroidMainifest.xml` file, for each `Activity` that uses the SDK functionality.
+For correct flow of the SDK , add the following line in your `AndroidMainifest.xml` file, for each `Activity` that uses the SDK functionality.
 ```groovy
  android:configChanges="screenLayout|screenSize|orientation|keyboardHidden|keyboard"
 ```